 In Latin America Chagas Disease is the fourth leading cause of death, and as populations of both people and insects migrate, the disease is becoming more prevalent in the United States and a risk to our blood supply.

 How could it be that in the United States it is largely unknown to the general public?
-Did you know that our blood supply is not screened for the disease, and it is estimated that up to 370,000 patients with the infection reside in the US?
-No routine testing of donated blood units for the presence of T. cruzi, the organism that causes Chagas, is done by U.S. blood banks.
+Did you know that our blood supply is not screened for Chagas’ disease, and it is estimated that up to 370,000 patients with Chagas disease reside in the US?
+No routine testing of donated blood units for the presense of T. cruzi, the organism that causes Chagas, is done by U.S. blood banks.

-At least three cases of American trypanosomiasis, in the U.S. have resulted from patients receiving Chagas infected organs from a Chagas’ positive organ donor, and at least 7 patients have been reported to have been infected by receiving Chagas’ tainted blood transfusions.
+At least three cases of Chagas’ disease in the U.S. have resulted from patients receiving Chagas’ infected organs from a Chagas’ positive organ donor, and at least 7 patients have been reported to have been infected by receiving Chagas’ tainted blood transfusions.

-It is difficult to obtain accurate statistics either on deaths caused by Trypanosoma cruzi.
+It is difficult to obtain accurate statistics either on deaths caused by Chagas disease or on infections themselves.
 Most victims of the disease are unaware that they are even infected, as are their doctors.
 Testing is rarely done in the US, even in patients with cardiac disease which is one of the leading causes of death in the country.
 T. cruzi infections are often missed, more than they are diagnosed, both in animals and in humans.

 My goals for this site are simple.
 To bring the disease of Chagas out in the open so that you, the readers of the site, and the public are aware of the disease.
-My hope is that you’ll gain useful information and will be prepared to protect your home, children, and pets and prevent them from being infected, to the best of your ability.
-And when the public is armed with additional knowledge, then hopefully there will be a push for better diagnosis and treatments for this problem.
+My hope is that you’ll gain useful information and will be prepared to protect your home, children, and pets from this disease to the best of your ability.
+And when the public is armed with additional knowledge, then hopefully there will be a push for better diagnosis and treatments for Chagas’.
 If we do not act upon this disease soon, my fear is that it will progress to a point where it may be extremely difficult to control.
 Early detection, vector elimination or reduction, and better testing can only be helpful in a disease of this nature.
-Please pass this site onto your friends, family and anyone you know who may be interested in spreading the word about this problem.
-May you never have to experience the pain of losing a loved one to an illness that could be prevented.
+Please pass this site onto your friends, family and anyone you know who may be interested in spreading the word about Chagas disease.
+May you never have to experience the pain of losing a loved one to Chagas’.